slatinsky/DiscordChatExporter-incrementalBackup/README.md

 - my discord token is `bXlzZWNyZXRkaXNjb3JkdG9rZW4=`
 - server id I want to back up is `123456789012345678`
 - I want to export dms (use `@me` as server id)
+  - Or I want to export a specific channel (use `channel` as server id)
+    - channel id I want to back up is `876543210987654321`

 config.json will look like this:
 ```json